Evocation

 2019–2012

-The writings by other authors related to the simulated reality phenomenon of the series of architectural projects Seven Houses for No One
+The writings by other authors on the phenomenon of simulated reality in the series of architectural projects Seven Houses for No One, also called Imagined Houses

 Kirsten Wenzel